mike632t/x11-calc/README.md

 <a id="problems"></a>
 ### Problem Reports <sup><sup>[Back to Top](#top)</sup></sup>

-If you find problems or have suggestions relating to these simulators, then please create a new [issue](https://github.com/mike632t/x11-calc/issues).
+If  you encounter an issue or have suggestions for future changes to  these emulators, then please create a new [issue](https://github.com/mike632t/x11-calc/issues).

 Your problem report should contain: